JaesaR/Jaesa.github.io/aboutme.md

 subtitle: Reasons to preemptively give me a Masters degree
 ---

 Just look at this great website.
-I made this.
-Is there really more work you expect me to do?
+I made this!

-### What will with a Master's degree in Program Evaluation & Data Analytics?
+## What will I do with a Master's?

+ - Get a job
-Force everyone to refer to me as Master.
+ - Force everyone to refer to me as "Master Jaesa"
+ - That's it, that's all I got